Wealthiest families in the world

 No 9: Ambani family, company: Reliance Industries, India, wealth: $50.4 billion

-No 8: Boehringer, Von Baumbach family, Company: Boehringer Ingelheim, Germany, Wealth: $51.9b
+No 8: Boehringer, Von Baumbach family, Company: Boehringer Ingelheim, Germany, Wealth: $51.9 billion

 No 4: Al Saud family, wealth: $100.0 billion